LasagnaCake/MakaiLib/README.md

 ## Overview

-This is (currently) a header-only C++20 bullet hell engine, that utilizes SDL as a rendering and audio backend.
+This is (currently) a header-only C++20 bullet hell engine, that utilizes SDL2 as a rendering and audio backend.

 Currently in active development.